-As discussed in the budget message and illustrated in Table 15, the 2021 Adopted district budget is 3.65% higher than in 2020.
+As discussed in the budget message and illustrated in Table 15, the 2022 proposed district budget is 3.96% higher than in 2021.
 This increase includes:

-- A full year of compensation for one full-time firefighter/emergency medical technician (this position was added late in the second quarter of 2020). - Compensation increases for the district's part-time staff, full-time staff represented by Local 4299 International Association of Firefighters, and executive staff. - Increased expense related to all-hazards and emergency management assistance compact (EMAC) mobilization, and wildland firefighting support to the Washington Department of Natural Resources.
+- Compensation increases for the district's part-time staff, full-time staff represented by Local 4299 International Association of Firefighters, and executive staff. - Increased expense related to all-hazards and emergency management assistance compact (EMAC) mobilization, and wildland firefighting support to the Washington Department of Natural Resources.

-The magnitude of this increase must be considered in light of increased revenue provided by the district's interlocal agreement with the Washington State Patrol, Washington Military Department (emergency management), and Washington Department of Natural Resources.
-These interlocal agreements are projected to result in a revenue increase of \$30,000 with a corresponding \$15,000 increase in expense, providing a net gain in revenue of \$15,000.
-This results in a net increase in the Adopted budget of 2.51%.
+The magnitude of this increase must be considered in light of revenue provided by the district's interlocal agreement with the Washington State Patrol, Washington Military Department (emergency management), and Washington Department of Natural Resources.
+Revenue from these interlocal agreements is variable depending on the number and duration of mobilizations.
+However, revenue from mobilization is projected to be \$50,000.
+This revenue reimburses for the expense of mobilization, backfill, and for use of district fire apparatus.
+A such budgeted mobilization expense of \$28,363 is fully reimbursed with additional revenue to the general fund.
 General fund expense can be examined by division (Table 15 and Figure 23) or by distribution between personnel costs (e.g., salaries, benefits, wages, and stipends), and materials and services (Table 16 and Figure 24).